Slow start mode¶

 - To reiterate, endpoint enters slow start mode:

-If no active healthcheck is configured per cluster, immediately if its cluster membership duration is within slow start window.
+If no active healthcheck is configured per cluster, immediately upon joining the cluster.

 - Endpoint exits slow start mode when:

 It does not pass an active healthcheck configured per cluster.
 Endpoint could re-enter slow start, if it passes an active healthcheck.